-[Date of Delivery]
+[Date of Closing]

-The Honorable Steven Grossman Treasurer and Receiver-General State House, Room 227 Boston, Massachusetts 02133
+Honorable Steven Grossman Treasurer and Receiver-General State House, Room 227 Boston, MA 02133

-We have acted as bond counsel to The Commonwealth of Massachusetts (the "Commonwealth") in connection with the issuance by the Commonwealth of \$450,000,000 General Obligation Bonds, Consolidated Loan of 2014, Series C dated the date of delivery (the "Bonds").
+We have acted as bond counsel to The Commonwealth of Massachusetts (the "Commonwealth") in connection with the issuance by the Commonwealth of its \$350,000,000 General Obligation Bonds, Consolidated Loan of 2014, Series E (Green Bonds), dated the date of delivery (the "Bonds").
 In such capacity, we have examined such law and such certified proceedings and other documents as we have deemed necessary to render this opinion.

-As to questions of fact material to our opinion, we have relied upon the certified proceedings and other certifications of public officials and others, and such other material as we have deemed necessary, furnished to us without undertaking to verify the same by independent investigation.
+As to questions of fact material to our opinion, we have relied upon the certified proceedings and other certifications of public officials and others furnished to us without undertaking to verify the same by independent investigation.